 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off in Toledo?
-The rule is simple: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our 20-yard container handles this volume comfortably; a low-wall roll-off makes the loading process efficient, while we closely monitor your final tonnage for local Lucas area landfill requirements.
+The rule is simple: one square of asphalt shingles equals two-thirds of a cubic yard; a 20-yard container handles most roofs.
+Our low-wall roll-off makes filling easy; carefully monitor the total tonnage for your Lucas project to avoid any extra fees.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Toledo residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.